Here’s everything you need to know about our Lifestyle Select Options – key features, how they work, helpful links, guides and brochures.

 Option to move home (porting)

 If you want to move home, you may be able to take the mortgage with you.
 This is known as porting.
 You’ll also keep the same terms and conditions if it meets our suitability criteria.
 If you move to a property of lower value, it may mean we’re unable to lend you the amount you currently owe.
 In this case, you’d need to repay part of the loan.

 Read our guide to porting.

 No negative equity guarantee

-This guarantee is applied when your property is sold for a fair market price and as long as you have adhered to the terms and conditions of the mortgage.
-It means that when the property is sold, if the proceeds after solicitors’ and estate agents’ fees are not enough to pay the amount owed to us, we will not ask you or your beneficiaries to pay the shortfall.
+This guarantee is applied when your property is sold for a fair market price, and as long as you have adhered to the terms and conditions of the mortgage.
+It means that when the property is sold, if the proceeds after solicitors’ and estate agents’ fees are not enough to pay the amount owed to us, we won't ask you or your beneficiaries to pay the shortfall.
 If your property is sold for more than the amount you’ve borrowed against it, the amount left over belongs to you or your beneficiaries.

 We won’t charge you a valuation fee to set up this mortgage.
 You’ll still need to pay a completion fee, as well as solicitor and adviser fees.

 A lifetime mortgage is a loan secured against your home.
 It will reduce the amount of inheritance you leave and may affect your tax position and entitlement to welfare benefits.